ufs-community/ufs-weather-model/doc/UsersGuide/source/AquaPlanet.rst

 .. note::

-   This plotting script is currently configured to run on Hera and Ursa only.
+   This plotting script is currently configured to run on Ursa only.

 By default, this script creates seasonal means for three variables: